TerryV8/click-count/docs/replication_scalability.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-In order to start Flannel, launch the command:
+In order to start Flannel (The description of Flannel is below), launch the command:
 ```console
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/v0.9.1/Documentation/kube-flannel.yml
 ```

-What is Flannel:
+What is Flannel ?:

 If you want to use flannel as the pod network, specify --pod-network-cidr=10.244.0.0/16 if you’re using the daemonset manifest below.
 However, please note that this is not required for any other networks besides Flannel.

 Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
 Flannel runs a small, single binary agent called flanneld on each host, and is responsible for allocating a subnet lease to each host out of a larger, preconfigured address space.
 Flannel uses either the Kubernetes API or etcd directly to store the network configuration, the allocated subnets, and any auxiliary data (such as the host's public IP).
 Packets are forwarded using one of several backend mechanisms including VXLAN and various cloud integrations.

 Platforms like Kubernetes assume that each container (pod) has a unique, routable IP inside the cluster.
 The advantage of this model is that it removes the port mapping complexities that come from sharing a single host IP.